rdvm/rofi-vim/README.md

 The script will download the cheat sheet file from this repo and cache it locally so it only needs to be downloaded once.
 You can also use the ``--download`` argument to refresh the cheat sheet in case it's changed.

+There is an optional `--dvim` argument if you want to use dmenu instead of Rofi, and if no argument is supplied it will use Rofi by default.